Pentagon warns China is rapidly expanding its nuclear arsenal - KTVZ

 “Obviously, they’re looking at the United States or other parties they think might intervene on Taiwan’s behalf,” the official said.
 Beyond 2027, China is looking to complete modernization of its military by 2035 and become a world class military by 2049, the 100th anniversary of the establishment of the People’s Republic of China (PRC).
 That would allow it to “displace US alliances and security partnerships in the Indo-Pacific region,” the report said.

 The report, which summarizes Chinese military developments during 2020, does not describe China’s recent hypersonic missile test over the summer.
-On Wednesday at the Aspen Security Forum, Milley said hypersonic technology is just one area where China is making significant advances.
+On Wednesday at the Aspen Security Forum, where he was interviewed by NBC’s Lester Holt, Milley said hypersonic technology is just one area where China is making significant advances.

 Asked about the recent test of a hypersonic weapon, Milley said it was just one part of the broader picture with regard to China’s rapidly advancing military capability, which he characterized as a “fundamental change” in warfare that is already reshaping elements of international order.